Managing HDFS replication policy

 Optionally, expand a replication policy on the Replication Policies page to edit the replication policy options which include frequency (start time cannot be modified if the policy has already started), queue name, maximum bandwidth, and maximum map slots.

 Delete Deletes the replication policy permanently.
 Suspend Suspends a running replication policy.
 Activate the replication policy, if required.
-View Log Download, copy, or open the log to track the job and to troubleshoot any issues.
+View Log Download, copy, or open the log.
+The log shows a brief output of the stdout and stderr logs of a single step of the latest replication policy job run.
 Collect diagnostic bundle Generates a diagnostic bundle for the replication policy.
 You can download the bundle as a ZIP file to your machine.

 When you expand the policy details, the Job History panel